 Pros of staying in Shoreditch:

-- Get to know a different side of London
+- You get to know a different side of London.

 Cons of staying in Shoreditch:

-- Located about half an hour by Tube from the main sights
+- The neighborhood is located about half an hour by Tube from the main sights.

 The best places to stay in Shoreditch: